Published Nov 7, 2025 4 Min Read

-Read on to explore everything about residential properties—what they are, their types, benefits, market trends, and more.
+Read on to learn more about residential properties, their types, benefits, market trends, and how they can help you build a secure financial future.

 What is residential property?

-Pro tip: Your property can come to your rescue when needed.
-Secure our loan against property and access funds quickly—with interest-only EMIs during the initial tenure and easy part-prepayment options.
-Get loan of up to Rs.
+Pro tip: Your home can also be a source of financial support when needed.
+Get a loan of up to Rs.
 10.50 Crore* against your property within 72 hours* of the approval.

 Types of residential property